Main content | back to top

 - Central Asia

-Staying at NAM, he was transferred to the F3 offshore project, first working as a rotating equipment engineer and later as Construction Manager for the topsides, which were built in Southern Italy.
+Staying at NAM, he was transferred to the F3 offshore project, initially working as a rotating equipment engineer and later as Construction Manager for the topsides constructed in Southern Italy.

 Andy was awarded an OBE in the 2012 New Year’s Honours List for his services to British-Qatari business relations.
 Andy is a Fellow of the Institute of Mechanical Engineers.
 He is also a member of the Nigerian President’s Honorary International Investor Council.